zanghu/we0_abc/README.md

 ## Get Started

 This project uses pnpm as the package management tool.
-Ensure your Node.js version is 18.20 or higher.
+Ensure your Node.js version is 18.20 .

 - Install pnpm